dfinity/motoko-base/README.md

 # Run tests
 npm test

+# Run all tests in wasi mode
+npm test -- --mode wasi

 # Run formatter
 npm run prettier:format
 ```

 The test runner will automatically detect the `moc` compiler from your system path or `dfx` installation.

 Running the tests locally also requires [Wasmtime](https://wasmtime.dev/) and [Vessel](https://github.com/dfinity/vessel) to be installed on your system.